Insurgency in Balochistan: Negotiations, The Independence Movement and Partition of India

 Through this agreement, the British Paramountcy was effectively transferred to Pakistan.

-However, without making any agreement with Pakistan and in violation of the Standstill Agreement the Khan of Kalat declared independence.
+However, without making any agreement with Pakistan and in violation of the standstill agreement, the Khan of Kalat declared independence.
 Later on, the ruler of Kalat unconditionally signed an Instrument of Accession with Pakistan on 27 March 1948, contrary to the wishes of his state's legislature, being the last of all princely states to do so.

 First conflict

 After a period of negotiations during which Pakistan used bureaucratic tactics while All India Radio provided 'strange help', Kalat acceded to Pakistan on 27 March 1948.
-The signing of the Instrument of Accession by Ahmad Yar Khan led his brother, Prince Abdul Karim, to revolt against his brother's decision in July 1948.
-Princes Agha Abdul Karim Baloch and Muhammad Rahim, refused to lay down arms, leading the Dosht-e Jhalawan in unconventional attacks on the army until 1950.
+Ahmad Yar Khan signed the Instrument of Accession, a decision which his brother, Prince Abdul Karim, revolted against in July 1948.
+Princes Agha Abdul Karim Baloch and Muhammad Rahim refused to lay down arms, leading the Dosht-e Jhalawan in unconventional attacks on the army until 1950.
 The Princes fought a lone battle without support from the rest of Balochistan.
 Jinnah and his successors allowed Yar Khan to retain his title until the province's dissolution in 1955.

 Second conflict

-Nawab Nauroz Khan took up arms in resistance to the One Unit policy, which decreased government representation for tribal leaders, from 1958 to 1959.
+Nawab Nauroz Khan took up arms from 1958 to 1959 to resist the One Unit policy, which decreased government representation for tribal leaders.
 He and his followers started a guerrilla war against Pakistan, and were arrested, charged with treason, and imprisoned in Hyderabad.
 Five of his family members, sons and nephews, were subsequently hanged on charges of treason and aiding in the murder of Pakistani troops.
 Nawab Nauroz Khan later died in captivity.
 Nawab Nauroz Khan fought a lone battle as the rest of Balochistan did not support the uprising.

 Third conflict

-After the second conflict, a Baloch separatist movement gained momentum in the 1960s, following the introduction of a new constitution in 1956 which limited provincial autonomy and enacted the 'One Unit' concept of political organisation in Pakistan.
+After the second conflict, a Baloch separatist movement gained momentum in the 1960s, following the introduction of a new constitution in 1956 which limited provincial autonomy and enacted the 'One Unit' concept of political organization in Pakistan.
 Tension continued to grow amid consistent political disorder and instability at the federal level.
 The federal government tasked the Pakistan Army with building several new bases in key areas of Balochistan.
-Sher Muhammad Bijrani Marri led like-minded militants into guerrilla warfare from 1963 to 1969 by creating their own insurgent bases.
+Sher Muhammad Bijrani Marri led like-minded militants in guerrilla warfare from 1963 to 1969 by creating their own insurgent bases.
 Their goal was to force Pakistan to share revenue generated from the Sui gas fields with the tribal leaders.
 The insurgents bombed railway tracks and ambushed convoys.
 The Army retaliated by destroying the militant camps.
 This insurgency ended in 1969, with the Baloch separatists agreeing to a ceasefire.
-In 1970 Pakistani President Yahya Khan abolished the "One Unit" policy, which led to the recognition of Balochistan as the fourth province of West Pakistan (present-day Pakistan), including all the Balochistani princely states, the High Commissioners Province, and Gwadar, an 800 km^{2} coastal area purchased from Oman by the Pakistani government.
+In 1970 Pakistani President Yahya Khan abolished the One Unit policy, which led to the recognition of Balochistan as the fourth province of West Pakistan (present-day Pakistan), including all the Balochistani princely states, the High Commissioners Province, and Gwadar, an 800 km^{2} coastal area purchased from Oman by the Pakistani government.